Awesomedonut/CookSmart/README.md

 6. Improved quantity management by separating it into distinct fields for quantity and unit
 7. Set recipe images in the list view and when viewing recipes
 8. Added permission settings for voice-inputted recipe fragments
-9. Inclusion of a progress bar during recipe generation for user feedback.
+9. Inclusion of a progress bar during recipe generation for user feedback
 10. Creation of a unique app icon for a personalized touch
 11. Refined design for handling expiration dates